xmarduel/pycut/README.md

 Tabs are defined with:
   - center (x,y)
   - radius r
-  - global height (from bottom ie op cut depth)
+  - global height (from bottom iof the op cut depth)

 Clipper also handles the case of "opened" lines with diff with closed polygons.
 This is what is needed for the tabs handling.